Vale of Rheidol Railway

 The station is on the A4120.
 There is parking next to the station platform.

 Aberystwyth: there is a car park, fees apply, on Park Avenue/Boulevard St Brieuc (between the Park and Ride site and the Co-operative Supermarket).

 If this is full, additional parking is available in nearby Pay & Display Car Parks.

-Please avoid parking at the main line railway and local shopping centre car parks as charges may apply.
+We suggest avoiding parking at the main line railway and local shopping centre car parks as higher charges apply.